 This is probably one of the world's most beautiful trek.
 It will take you through a wonderful variety of landscapes and culture, from the subtropical lower Marsyangdi Valley where Gurung and Thakali people dominate the northern arid Buddhist areas.

-Along the Marsyangdi River, on easy trail and suspension bridges, through rice terraces and forest, we will slowly gain altitude and acclimatize well.
-After Pisang we will get stunning up-close views of snowy and glaciated high peaks including Annapurna II, III and IV.
-This remote area lies in a rain shadow formed by the Annapurnas and the landscape supports little in the way of forest apart from pine, juniper and scrub rhododendron.
+Along the Marsyangdi River, an easy trail and suspension bridges, through rice terraces and forest, we will slowly gain altitude and acclimatize well.
+After Pisang, we will get stunning up-close views of snowy and glaciated high peaks including Annapurna II, III and IV.
+This remote area lies in a rain shadow formed by the Annapurnas and the landscape supports little in the way of forest apart from pine, juniper and scrubs rhododendron.

 Day 01: Arrival in Kathmandu 1350M.